 A traditionally published novelist, certified copy editor, and avid reader with eclectic genre interests, Katie Salvo loves nothing more than to see authors succeed in introducing new ideas and fresh voices to the publishing industry.
 With a degree in Interdisciplinary Studies, Katie has a background in literary criticism, philosophy, political theory, and history.
-She is particularly interested in representing women’s fiction, romance, young adult, LGBTQ+, narrative nonfiction, and historical biography.
+She is particularly interested in representing women’s fiction, romance, children's books, middle grade, young adult, LGBTQ+, and historical biography.

 Jana Hanson - Senior Agent

 Jana Hanson has been a book geek since the age of three, when she memorized her favorite ABC book but still made her mother read it every night.
 She became a freelance editor in 2006 and worked with several electronic publishers, most notably Loose Id, LLC, until late 2017.
 She has been an intern with Creative Media Agency, The Bent Agency, and Metamorphosis Literary Agency.
 She is seeking: romance (any pairing, any subgenre), YA, middle grade, historical fiction, cozy mysteries, women's fiction, suspense, and thrillers.